-REGISTRATION FOR Spring 2021 (and winter) starts on November 4th (tenative) and the days following, seniors first.
+REGISTRATION FOR Fall 2023 starts on March 14th and the days following, seniors first.
 CUNYfirst will show you your exact starting date and time.

 NOTE: Please see link for registration information